Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-To maintain good standing, licence holders must adhere to the following requirements:
+To maintain good standing, license holders must adhere to the following requirements:

 Maintenance of a registered address within the free zone